nejukmaster/ProjectA/ProjectA/Assets/Postprocessing/CharacterOuline/README.md

 URP inherits and uses a class called Scriptable Render Feature when applying a postprocessing shader.
 The Scriptable Render Feature allows us to insert our Scriptable Render Pass into the rendering process of each camera.

-First, write a Scriptable Render Pass. declare a colorBuffer to store temporary textures and a shaderBuffer to store the post-processed textures.
+First, write a Scriptable Render Pass.
+Declare a colorBuffer to store temporary textures and a shaderBuffer to store the post-processed textures.
 It also declares the ShaderPropertyID to access this shaderBuffer.
 ```hlsl
 class CustomRenderPass : ScriptableRenderPass
 {